 An earthquake measuring 3 would be recorded by a seismograph.

-The following should be taken
+The following precautions should be taken when an earthquake strikes:

 (a) Find and go to an open field and stay away from buildings, trees, electric wire and poles.